 What are the different types of drywall anchors?

 There are several types of drywall anchors, including toggle bolts, plastic anchors, self-drilling anchors, and metal anchors.
-Each type has its own unique features and benefits, and the best one to use will depend on the weight of the object being hung and the type of drywall being used.

 What are wall anchors?

 Wall anchors are similar to drywall anchors, but they are designed to be used with other types of wall materials, such as brick, concrete, or plaster.

 What are the different types of wall anchors?